-You fill in the blank.
-Asking your child these questions that will not end in a yes or no, will help them think about the answer, instead of quickly responding with a “NO.”
+Asking your child these questions that will not end in a yes or no, will help them think about the answer instead of quickly responding with a “NO.”

 Your children need to know you care, even about the most minute, mundane, and sometimes ridiculous events of their adolescent life.

-I think my son has now told me ten times that this girl at school has a crush on him.
-And every time he tells me, I am interested and ask more questions.
+My son has told me ten times that this girl at school has a crush on him.
+And whenever he tells me, I am interested and ask more questions.

-Having an emotionally healthy relationship with your children requires patience and the understanding that you sometimes hold their little heart in your hands.
+Having an emotionally healthy relationship with your children requires patience and the understanding that you sometimes hold their little hearts in your hands.
 Be ever so careful with it.

-Along with asking the questions that are good conversation starters, it's vital that you help them see the good things that happen in their life.
+Along with asking questions that are good conversation starters, you must help them see the good things that happen in their life.

-So how do we raise kids who are content, and grateful?
-Well, along with being grateful and content yourself as to model for them what that looks like, you can ask them for what they are thankful on a daily basis.
+So how do we raise kids who are content and grateful?
+Well, along with being grateful and content yourself to model for them what that looks like, you can ask them what they are thankful for daily.

-Our family believes in God, so this might looks different for you than it does for us.
-But we ask our son to think about three things he’s grateful for, either from that day, or in general, and then we pray together and he tells God thanks for all those things.
+Our family believes in God, so this might look different for you than it does for us.
+But we ask our son to think about three things he’s grateful for, either from that day or in general, and then we pray together, and he tells God thanks for all those things.

-We don’t usually ask this every day, but instead when he looks like he’s a bit down or sad about something.
+We don’t usually ask this every day, but instead, when he looks like he’s a bit down or sad about something.
 We ask, “What happened today that might be hard to say?“

 We have created for our child a safe zone.
-In our conversations, we want our kids to know that we don’t judge them, that we are always on their side, and we want the best for them.
+In our conversations, we want our kids to know that we don’t judge them, are always on their side, and want the best for them.

-Naturally, things will happen in your child’s life that are surprising, unfortunate, or things you wished you could have changed for them.
-But the important thing is to create a space where they feel free to share those things.
+Naturally, things will happen in your child’s life that are surprising, unfortunate, or things you wish you could have changed.
+But it is important to create a space where they feel free to share those things.

 Wouldn’t you rather your child feel safe to share the bad stuff instead of hiding it from you?
 To do that, you have to give them grace.
 If they share with you something sensitive that was hard for them to say, then reward that, don’t punish it.